jx0906/yougotthisBaby/README.md

 One-stop platform for parents to track everything baby-related, from their daily activities to vaccination schedules and developmental milestones.

-_Technologies used: React, React Router, Chakra UI Library (navigation breadcrumbs and alert)_
+_Technologies used: React, React Router, Chakra UI Library (navigation, alert and icon elements)_
 _Resources used:_
 - Airtable for database
 - (via API) [Quotables](https://github.com/lukePeavey/quotable#get-random-quotes) for motivational quotes